Digital & Tech Glossary

 Web Accessibility

-Designing websites and applications usable by people with disabilities.
+Designing websites and applications usable by people with disabilities to ensure equal access and comply with legal standards like WCAG.

 Web Analytics

-The collection, measurement, and analysis of website data to understand user behavior and optimize performance.
+The collection, measurement, and analysis of website data to understand user behavior and optimize performance for better conversions and ROI.

 Web Summit

-One of the world's largest technology conferences bringing together startups, investors, and tech leaders.
+One of the world's largest technology conferences bringing together startups, investors, and tech leaders to showcase innovations and forge partnerships.

 Web Vitals

-Google's performance metrics measuring real user experience through loading, interactivity, and visual stability indicators.
+Google's performance metrics measuring real user experience through loading, interactivity, and visual stability to improve SEO rankings.

 Web3

-A vision for a decentralized internet built on blockchain technology.
+A vision for a decentralized internet built on blockchain technology that gives users control over their data and digital assets without intermediaries.

 WebAssembly (WASM)